-- As of 1 June, the service provider has to ensure that the following rules are observed: - dispersion of people, - the requirement for 50 percent capacity, and - the requirement for disinfection
+- On May 28 the government eased restrictions related to COVID-19 on public events, sports events, entertainment establishments and education. - As of 1 June, the service provider has to ensure that the following rules are observed: - 2+2 rule, - dispersion of people, - the requirement for 50 percent capacity but no more than 100 people, and - the requirement for disinfection

-This applies to entertainment establishments (bowling, billiards, playrooms for children) saunas, spas, swimming pools and water centers as well as to meetings, casinos, and arcades.
+This applies to public events (cinemas, theatres, concerts, etc.), entertainment establishments (bowling, billiards, playrooms for children) saunas, spas, swimming pools and water centers as well as to meetings, casinos, and arcades.